Cellular-Imaging-Amsterdam-UMC/qp-lessons/Day1/4) positive_cell_detection/LESSON.md

     * **Threshold 1+/2+/3+:** These sliders define the intensity bins for the score compartment.
 With **Single threshold** enabled, only `Threshold 1+` is used and everything above it is marked **Positive**—perfect for a binary Positive/Negative lesson.
 * **Step 4: Run**
     * Click **Run**.
+*   **Note on object type:** Cell Detection creates the special **Cell** object type—essentially a paired nucleus ROI with an optional expanded cytoplasm ROI—so QuPath can store both nuclear and cellular measurements together (see the [object types overview](https://qupath.readthedocs.io/en/stable/docs/concepts/objects.html#types-of-object)).

 <p align="center"><a href="screenshots/PosCellDet.png"><img src="screenshots/PosCellDet.png" width="60%" alt="Positive Cell Detection Example"></a></p>